Sergey Kuchkin (ship)

-The Sergey Kuchkin (Серге́й Кучкин) (former Georgiy Dimitrov) is a Valerian Kuybyshev-class (92-016, OL400) Soviet/Russian river cruise ship, cruising in the Volga basin.
+Sergey Kuchkin (Серге́й Кучкин) (former Georgiy Dimitrov) is a Valerian Kuybyshev-class (92-016, OL400) Soviet/Russian river cruise ship, cruising in the Volga basin.
 The ship was built by Slovenské Lodenice at their shipyard in Komárno, Czechoslovakia, and entered service in 1979.
 At 3,950 tonnes, Sergey Kuchkin is one of the world's biggest river cruise ships.
 Her sister ships are Valerian Kuybyshev, Mikhail Frunze, Feliks Dzerzhinskiy, Fyodor Shalyapin, Mstislav Rostropovich, Aleksandr Suvorov, Semyon Budyonnyy and Georgiy Zhukov.
 Sergey Kuchkin is currently operated by Vodohod, a Russian river cruise line.
 Her home port is currently Nizhny Novgorod.

 Features

 The ship has two restaurants, three bars, solarium, sauna and resting area.